-We had family coming over a few weekends back so needed to cook up a meal.
+We had family coming over a few weekends back so cooked up some Chinese Barbeque Pork (Char Sui).
 We were walking through the meat section at Costco looking for inspiration and came across a nice slab of pork belly.
-I decided to buy it and utilize in a set of dishes using a Chinese food theme.
+I decided to buy it and utilize in a set of dishes using a Chinese food theme, including the Char Sui.
 The menu included:

 - Chinese Smoked Pork Belly and Cabbage Dumplings